christian-fei/christian-fei.github.io-pandoc/_posts/2018-04-12-Notes-about-Blockchain-for-Smart-Communities-trentosmart-TSCW18.md

 The topics discussed are:

-- the impact on citizens, businessed &amp; public administration
+- the impact on citizens, businesses &amp; public administration
 - new opportunities offered by blockchain technology and smart contracts
 - use cases like automating insurances, providing transparency and resilience on administrative tasks and much more